 - Your placement into the MDiv Greek Exegesis track is determined by the Greek Proficiency Exam.
 Many students have taken two years of undergraduate Greek, which is usually sufficient preparation.
 (We offer a Greek Review course, NT 4038, for those who took Greek several years prior to coming to TEDS.)
 Many others, however, do not have the chance to take Greek before coming to Trinity.
 If this is you, you don’t need to take the exam; you’ll need to enroll in undergraduate-level Greek courses, here at Trinity, that do not count towards your MDiv but are rather prerequisites for the MDiv Greek Exegesis courses.

-- We offer the beginning Greek sequence (NT 4030, NT 4031) in a July/August six-week summer session.
+- We offer this beginning Greek sequence (NT 4030, NT 4031) as a July/August six-week summer session.
 Pass these courses and you can enroll in the Exegesis sequence.

 - The beginning Greek sequence is also offered as regular-length courses in the fall and spring.
-You can take them while taking other courses prior to passing the Exam and enrolling in the Exegesis track.
+You can take them while taking other courses and, once you pass, enroll in the Exegesis sequence.

 - Once you’ve been given myTIU login credentials, you can read about, and register for, the Greek Proficiency Exam here or by emailing email@example.com.